survivejs/webpack-book/manuscript/optimizing_build/01_minifying.md

 leanpub-start-insert
       {
         performance: {
-          hints: 'warning', // 'error' or false too
+          hints: 'warning', // 'error' or false are valid too
-          maxEntrypointSize: 100000, // in kB
+          maxEntrypointSize: 100000, // in bytes
-          maxAssetSize: 50000, // in kB
+          maxAssetSize: 50000, // in bytes
         },
       },
 leanpub-end-insert